MicrosoftDocs/Edge-Enterprise/edgeenterprise/learnmore-zsdch-compression.md

 A proxy or middlebox can only interfere with ZSDCH compression on a TLS connection if it's decrypting TLS traffic using a private interception certificate.
 A future change to Edge will safely enable the feature for managed devices by detecting this case and disabling ZSDCH in these scenarios.

 Since a break-and-inspect middlebox can ensure appropriate Content-Encoding header values are sent, a future change in Edge might remove the heuristic to disable ZSDCH in those settings.
-If undesirable interactions are found, enterprises will be required to ask their vendors to update their products to properly handle new, unfamiliar content encodings.
+If undesirable interactions are found, enterprises are required to ask their vendors to update their products to properly handle new, unfamiliar content encodings.

 ## Verifying that ZSDCH is causing an issue in your environment